jcmgray/PolyKnot/README.md

 PolyKnot
 ========

 A C-library to heuristically identify and analyse 'knots' in open chains such as polymers.
+On receipt of the positions of a beads along the chain or string the function can find: crossing number, knot size and knot position.

 Usage
 -----

 * Create knot struct.
 * Vector inputted needs to describe the positions of the 'joints' or 'beads' in the chain with length 3N like so: **r** = ( x1, y1, z1, x2, y2, z2 ... xN, yN, zN )
 * Run analysis on knot object and chosen vector.
 * Clear knot struct.